 All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.

-All staff/volunteers receive regular Online safety training and understand their responsibilities, as outlined in this policy.
+All staff/volunteers receive regular Online safety training and understand their responsibilities in relation to filtering and monitoring, as outlined in this policy.

 Training is offered as follows: